ryanlayer/gqt/doc/kanban.md

 ## GOALS

 ### Urgent
+* Test the tradeoff between compression ratio and query for WAH using 8, 16, 32, and 64 bit words.

 ### High Value

+* Needed operations:
+    * eq (equal) operator. for example, sample Joe is HET (1) or samples 1-M are HOM_REF (0)
+    * ne (not equal) operator. for example, sample Joe is not HET (0,2, or 3) or samples 1-M are not HOM_REF (1,2,3)

 * Get a 1KG data set to validate results
     * Download 1KG VCF